-Without stopping the stream the specimen is collected in a sterile or clinically clean utensil i.e. foil bowl or specimen container by intercepting the stream.
-If the specimen is collected in a foil bowl and greater than 2ml transfer to an analyser ready boric acid urine container.
-If less than 2ml please use a white top universal container.
-If a white top universal container is used please ensure that the clinical details state only a small volume of urine could be obtained.
-If there is likely to be a delay in collection the specimen should be refrigerated (not in the food or drugs refrigerator)
+- If the specimen is collected in a foil bowl and greater than 2ml, transfer to an analyser ready boric acid urine container. - If less than 2ml, please use a white top universal container.
+If a white top universal container is used, please ensure that the clinical details state only a small volume of urine could be obtained.
+N.B.
+If there is likely to be a delay in collection the specimen should be refrigerated.

 Catheter specimens of urine (CSU) should only be sent if the patient is systemically unwell or about to undergo urinary instrumentation or surgery and then should be obtained aseptically with a sterile syringe and needle following disinfection of the catheter specimen port with an isopropyl alcohol.
-Long-term urinary catheters are invariably colonised with one or more microorganisms.
+Long- term urinary catheters are invariably colonised with one or more microorganisms.